DANS-KNAW/easy-bag-store/docs/04_tutorial.md

 The local-item-uris must never point to anything else, even if we set up the web server to give back the correct file.
 The reason for this rule is that we want to keep the bag store self contained.
 This supports **authenticity** of the archival packages.
 Being able to find all the files in a packages obviously is a sine qua non for guaranteeing its authenticity.
-If we cannot even do that, we should up all claims of being a functioning archive.
+If we cannot even do that, we should give up all claims of being a functioning archive.

 Note, that fetching items with *non-local* URLs is still sound practice, however, it is essential to consider how the persistence of these URLs is guaranteed (and by whom).
 It does pose more challenges than keeping all the packages